dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 The following is a list of non-critical replicable services in dCache 6.2.

+### `billing`

+To replicate the billing service, the underlying store should be shared, otherwise one risks potentially dispersing text records over several nodes.
+Hence, a shared rdbms database instance should be enabled.
+Absent a database, enabling kafka may offer an alternative to centralized record-keeping without the bottleneck of a single dCache service.

 ### `cleaner`

 Cleaner is fully replicable.
 Several instances must share the same database.
 The